AdaCore/training_material/courses/rust_essentials/550_unsafe_rust/99_summary.rst

 * **Unions**

   - Fields share storage
-  - Reading a union field requires :rust:`unsafe`
+  - Reading a union field is an unsafe operation

 * **Safe Abstractions**